Refinitiv/refinitiv-ui/documents/src/pages/elements/tree-select.md

 ```
 ::

-The `data` property of the `ef-tree-select` uses the [TreeSelectData](https://github.com/Refinitiv/refinitiv-ui/blob/develop/packages/elements/src/tree-select/helpers/types.ts) interface for its data items.
+The `data` property of the `ef-tree-select` uses the [TreeSelectData](https://github.com/Refinitiv/refinitiv-ui/blob/v6/packages/elements/src/tree-select/helpers/types.ts) type for its data items.
+Each of this item defaults to type [TreeSelectDataItem](https://github.com/Refinitiv/refinitiv-ui/blob/v6/packages/elements/src/tree-select/helpers/types.ts).
+It could also be anything extended from [DataItem](./custom-components/utils/data-management#data-item).

 ## Show pills
 Optionally, Tree Select can display selected items as pills by adding the `show-pills` attribute.
 Items can also be de-selected by removing the pill.